nhsconnect/gpconnect/pages/foundations/foundations_use_case_read_a_healthcareservice.md

 Provider systems:

 - **SHALL** return a `200` **OK** HTTP status code on successful execution of the operation

-- **SHALL** return a matching service from the provider organisation's [service list](appointments_serviceid_configuration.html#service-list) in their service ID filtering configuration
+- **SHALL** read a matching service from the provider organisation's [service list](appointments_serviceid_configuration.html#service-list) in their service ID filtering configuration
+  - except where the service ID filtering [organisation switch](appointments_serviceid_configuration.html#organisation-switch) is set to OFF

+  {% include note.html content="If the [organisation switch](appointments_serviceid_configuration.html#organisation-switch) is set to OFF, the service list is treated as being empty for the purposes of this interaction." %}

 - **SHALL** return a `HealthcareService` resource that conforms to the [CareConnect-GPC-HealthcareService-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-HealthcareService-1) profile